 Contact Professor Stan Maklan

-Stan Maklan's research focuses upon Big Data - Marketing Analytics, Customer Relationship Management (CRM), Customer Experience (CX), Marketing Measurement and Accountability and Marketing Leadership.
+Stan Maklan's research focuses upon Digital Transformation, Customer Relationship Management (CRM), Customer Experience (CX), and Marketing Leadership.
 Collaborations with talented partners take him into the areas of ethical consumption, making sense of big data and development of B2B solutions.
 He is particularly interested in advancing the practice of marketing; how should firms develop the necessary capabilities to respond to changing markets and technology?
-His research suggests that capabilities are developed best through reflective practitioners, often by middle managers, rather than imposed top down or bought in via suppliers and consultants.

 Stan has worked on executive education with many of Cranfield’s clients including: EdF, France Telecom, Norwich Union, Arcelor, EMC, Mitsui, Jewsons, Novus Leisure, New Balance and Fiberweb.
-His private clients include: RBS, Acer, BT, CSC, Midland HR, Lewmar, Cofely and LRQA.
+His private clients included: RBS, Acer, BT, CSC, MHR, Lewmar, Cofely and LRQA.

 Articles In Journals